vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/03/05_strIdhanam.md

 </details>
 <details><summary>गङ्गानथ-टिप्पन्यः</summary>

-&gt; Verses 57—66 are omitted by Medhātithi. *\[Query*—are they &gt; interpolations?\] “These are very probably a later addition.
-The &gt; corresponding section in the Mahābhārata, 13.46 stops right here &gt; also.”—Hopkins.
-They are all quoted in *Vivādaratnākara* and in &gt; *Parāśaramādhava*.
+> Verses 57—66 are omitted by Medhātithi. *\[Query*—are they
+> interpolations?\] “These are very probably a later addition.
+The
+> corresponding section in the Mahābhārata, 13.46 stops right here
+> also.”—Hopkins.
+They are all quoted in *Vivādaratnākara* and in
+> *Parāśaramādhava*.

 *Vivādaratnākara* (p.
 417.) explains ‘*jāmayaḥ*’ as ‘ladies of the family; sisters, daughters-in-law, and so forth’.